sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 `dzil stale --all | cpanm`

 It's a great time saver.
-Read the [official documentation](https://metacpan.org/pod/Dist::Zilla::App::Command::stale) for more details.
+As always, consult the [official documentation](https://metacpan.org/pod/Dist::Zilla::App::Command::stale) for more details.

 Alright, with those tips out of the way, let's get to what we came here for.

+First, to keep your test output manageable, comment out all the test plugins added to you `dist.ini` file by adding a semicolon before each test plugin.
+You'll uncomment them as we discuss each module.

 ## POD Coverage Tests - [Official documenation](https://metacpan.org/pod/Dist::Zilla::Plugin::PodCoverageTests)

-To keep your test output manageable, comment out all the test plugins added to you `dist.ini` file by adding a semicolon before each test plugin.
-You'll uncomment them as we discuss each module.

-Hop over to the `Greetings` work area and modify the `dist.ini` file and add the following plugin:
+Hop over to the `Greetings` work area and modify the `dist.ini` file to add the following plugin:

 `[PodCoverageTests]`